ljmartin/generalized_tempering/README.md

 # chemical_potential a.k.a. alchemical annihilation

 In this dir, find a similar comparison as above.
 This time, instead of separation distance, we temper 'lambda', which in this context refers to a value that ranges [0,1] and scales the nonbonded interactions of some particle or molecule.
 See the readme in that directory for some more details.
+There is some noise in the middle (unclear which is inaccurate, or if the true value is in the middle) but the end-points agree nicely:

 ![chemical_potential](./chemical_potential/chemical_potential.png "Methane chemical potential")